Distribute the Banyan Desktop App using your Device Manager

 3. Launch the Desktop App via the command line, passing in the secret Deployment Key you obtained from Command Center (Settings > App Deployment > Zero Touch Deployment) as a command line flag.

-For example, on Windows, you would run:
+For example, on Windows, you would run as admin: